-Who built the brilliant civilization today situated in Tunisia?
+Who built this brilliant civilization in ancient Tunisia?
 What was the phenotype of those men and women who have erected this harbor which dominated the west Mediterranean?
-What was the people that ruled upon Spain and from which came the regent Hannibal, who almost destroyed the Roman Empire?
+Who was the people that ruled upon Spain and from which came the regent Hannibal, who almost destroyed the Roman Empire?

-Carthaginians were from Djahi (Phoenicia); and Phoenicians told us where they were from.
+Carthaginians were from Djahi (Phoenicia); and Phoenicians told us where they came from.
 In addition, the Swiss anthropologist Eugene Pittard and the French Stephane Gsell, Lucien Bertholon and Ernest Chantre have, in the turn of the 20th century, opened sarcophagus, collected the Carthaginians’ skeletons and analyzed the skulls they found.
-Their conclusions, like we will see, are doubtless.
+Their conclusions, we will see, don’t leave the shadow of a doubt.

-Phoenicians – who were the Carthaginians’ ancestors – situate in the antique texts of Ras Shamra their origins in Africa, at the very frontiers of Egypt .
-Their religion that was the same as the Carthaginians’ was copied from the Gods of the Egyptian pantheon .
+Phoenicians – who were Carthaginians’ ancestors – located in the antique texts of Ras Shamra their origins in Africa, at the very frontiers of Egypt .
+Their religion that was the same as the Carthaginians’ was copied from the gods of the Egyptian pantheon .
 Phoenicians were then Blacks who lived in the Near East.
-It was those Phoenicians who civilized Europe by introducing writing in Greece around 2786 of the African era, it is to say 1450 before the Christian era and founded Carthage in 3414 .
+It was those Phoenicians who civilized Europe by introducing writing in Greece around 2786 of the African era, it is to say 1450 before the Christian era and founded Carthage 2800 years ago .

 Before reading the European anthropologists conclusions, first it’s necessary to know the difference between a white skull be it Semite or European, and a Black one.

-The Black one is long from the front to the rear, this is called Dolichocephalism.
-It has the jaw pushed forward, it is called Prognathism.
-Plus it has a shorter face.
-The White one has a short head from the front to the rear, it is Brachycephalic.
-Its jaw is vertically on the same line as the forehead, it is called Orthognathism.
-Finally, it has a longer face.
+The Black skull is long from the front to the rear, this is called Dolichocephalism.
+It has a protruding jaw, a characteristic named Prognathism.
+Plus it has a short face from top to bottom.
+The White one has a short head from the front to the rear, this is called Brachycephalim.
+Its jaw is vertically on the same line as the forehead, that is to say Orthognathic.
+Finally, the face is long from top to bottom.